"

 The undercarriage or landing gear supports the airplane’s weight while on the ground and absorbs landing loads.
 However, the landing gear is also subjected to high forces during landing, including vertical and sideward loads.
 Therefore, the landing gear assembly must be as light as possible, in addition to the needed strength.
 To this end, the landing gear must be made from materials such as steel, aluminum castings, or, in some cases, titanium.
 Titanium is lightweight and robust but is extremely expensive compared to steel and aluminum.

-There are numerous undercarriage or landing gear designs.
+Numerous undercarriage or landing gear designs exist.
 The most common is the tricycle gear, which has two main gear leg assemblies or “bogies” and a single steerable nose wheel.
 This design gives the airplane good directional stability on the ground.
-Larger airplanes may use two or more wheels on each landing gear leg, and the very largest airplanes may use three or four main gear legs, e.g., the Boeing 747, A380, etc.
+Larger airplanes may use two or more wheels on each landing gear leg, and the very largest airplanes, such as the Boeing 747 and A380, may use three or four main gear legs.

 Another typical design is the tailwheel undercarriage or “tail-dragger.”
 Tailwheel airplanes were used in the early days of aviation, so the tailwheel design has become known as conventional landing gear.
 In this design, the two main forward wheels will carry most of the airplane’s weight, and a smaller wheel is located at the tail.
 The conventional landing gear has the advantage of reduced weight, but this design is much less directionally stable when on the ground.
 Also, the pilot may have difficulty seeing ahead while taxiing on the ground.
 Nevertheless, the tailwheel undercarriage is relatively common, especially on smaller airplanes, because it is simple and lightweight.
 However, such a configuration would be unsuitable for larger commercial airliners.

-There can be many different types of undercarriage design, but the conventional tricycle (nosewheel) type is the most common.
+There are many different types of undercarriage designs, but the conventional tricycle (nosewheel) type is the most common.

 The tricycle gear is the most prevalent landing gear configuration used in aviation.
 In addition to the main wheels, to aid with the potentially high impact of landing, most landing gear systems have a means of either absorbing shocks or accepting shocks, thereby distributing the loads so that the structure is not damaged.
 This is usually done with an oleo strut containing air and oil.
 The air in the strut is compressed under load, giving progressive stiffness, and the oil provides the damping.
 Wheels and tires are designed specifically for aviation use, with characteristics that include the ability to absorb high-impact loads and some side loads.